← Back to Insights

 Growth Is Softening Too

+At the same time, the growth side of the BoC's mandate is showing strain.
 GDP contracted at an annualized rate of 1.6% in Q2, underscoring that economic momentum has cooled.
-Trade and consumer spending are both weakening.
+Trade and consumer spending are both weakening, and forward-looking indicators point to more sluggish activity into the fall.

 The labour market is also flashing warning signs.
-Canada shed roughly 66,000 jobs in August.
+Canada shed roughly 66,000 jobs in August, with significant losses in part-time work and trade-exposed industries.
 While unemployment remains historically low, the trend is clear: hiring is slowing, and slack is creeping into the system.
+Together, softer growth and weaker employment conditions strengthen the case for measured cuts, even as inflation remains somewhat elevated.

 Implications for Multifamily Owners & Developers

 • Floating debt / bridge loans: Direct beneficiaries of tomorrow's cut.
-Lower prime reduces carrying costs.
+Lower prime reduces carrying costs, useful if you're building or in the middle of your value-add program.

 • Refinancing/recap: If your DSCR is tight, lock sooner.
 Inflation surprises could widen spreads even if policy rates ease.